NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Method

 \subsection{Neural SDF}

-\textbf{Geometry parameterisation.} Following the work of other neural volumetric approaches \cite{yariv2020multiview,yariv2021volume}, we parameterise the scene geometry as the zeroth level set of an implicit function $F$ corresponding to the Signed Distance Field, $d = F (\vect{X})$.
-The unknown function $F$ is a deep neural network and the objective is to optimise its weights.
+\textbf{Geometry parameterisation.} Following the work of other neural volumetric approaches \cite{yariv2020multiview,yariv2021volume}, we parameterise the scene geometry as the zeroth level set of an implicit function $F$ corresponding to the Signed Distance Field, $d = F (\vect{X})$, parameterised by a deep neural network.
 We note that the SDF of any arbitrary geometry is always continuous, almost everywhere differentiable and satisfies the Eikonal equation of unit magnitude gradient $|| \nabla F(\vect{X}) ||= 1$.
 Finally, we note that for surface points (where $ F (\vect{X})=0$), the surface normal is the gradient of the SDF, i.e. $\vect{N}(\vect{X}) = \nabla F $.
-This allows for a direct SDF to rendering relationship and thus allowing to train the SDF through rendering loss from the initial photometric stereo images.
+This allows to train the SDF through rendering loss from the initial photometric stereo images.
 In addition, if surface normal maps are available (e.g. from single view estimation networks) they can also be used as an addition training signal.
 We use the SIREN architecture \cite{sitzmann2019siren} which is a MLP with sinusoidal activation functions and that guarantees that the surface is infinitely differentiable thus can be easily recovered from its derivatives.
-Indeed, \cite{guo2022edgepreserving,Logothetis24WACV,zhang2023neilfpp} have used SIREN networks for single and binocular view PS as well as multi-view stereo so we are a direct extension to them specifically for the MV-PS under point light sources.

 \textbf{Ray sampling}.
 We follow a volumetric sampling and rendering method similar to VolSDF~\cite{yariv2021volume} where the neural SDF is queried in multiple samples on outgoing rays from each image foreground pixel.
 For each pixel an estimate of the depth is available (initialised from single view PS and occasionally updated during training) and thus most of the samples are concentrated around that depth.
-However, to allow the surface to evolve and to minimse free space artefacts, additional samples are also sampled in a bigger depth range.
-As each point, the Laplace density function (see VOLSDF~\cite{yariv2021volume} ) is used to convert from SDF values to transparency and alpha blending is used to accumulate depth, normals and rendered intensity at each ray using the standard approach.
+However, to allow the surface to evolve and to minimise free space artefacts, additional samples are also sampled in a wider depth range.
+Following VolSDF~\cite{yariv2021volume}, we use the Laplace density function to convert from SDF values $d$ to density $t$ as follows: with $\beta$ being a trainable scalar constant controlling the sharpness of the distribution.